Top Tips for Calming an IBS Flare-Up

 • Stress Levels: Stress plays a big role in how your body reacts, so staying calm can help manage symptoms.

-If a flare-up lasts longer than a week or significantly affects your quality of life, consult with a healthcare professional.
+• If a flare-up lasts longer than a week or significantly affects your quality of life, consult with a healthcare professional.

 Immediate Relief for IBS Flare-Ups

 When an IBS flare-up hits, you want relief as soon as possible.
-While there’s no instant cure for IBS, several strategies can help ease your discomfort and reduce the severity of symptoms:
+While there’s no instant cure for IBS, several strategies can help ease your discomfort and reduce the severity of symptoms:\

 • Heat Therapy: Try applying a heating pad or hot water bottle to your stomach for about 15-20 minutes.
 Heat can relax your muscles and alleviate cramps.

 • Relaxation Techniques: Stress makes IBS symptoms worse, so deep breathing, meditation, or relaxation exercises can help reduce flare-up intensity.
+Practices like deep breathing, meditation, or yoga can help calm your mind and gut, and incorporating these into your daily routine can be beneficial.

 • Peppermint Tea: Peppermint oil has natural soothing effects on the digestive tract.
 Sip on peppermint tea throughout the day for relief.

 • Stay Hydrated: Drink plenty of water.
 Dehydration can worsen constipation, so staying hydrated is key during a flare-up.
+Staying hydrated helps reduce bloating during an IBS flare-up.

 Over-the-Counter Meds For Relief